Lab Personnel. |

 Thesis: Review of the MacArthur violence risk assessment study data: A look at neighborhood context and peer influence as factors increasing patients’ impulses to commit violent acts in the community.

-Current Position: Director, Medical Information Systems, Quality and Regulatory Compliance, Saint John Vianney Center, Downingtown, PA.
+Current Position: Director of Regulatory Compliance, Saint John Vianney Center, Downingtown, PA.

 Thesis: Depression and anxiety as predictors of adult offenders’ likelihoods of false confession.